BSc Environmental Science

 Bachelor of Arts Honours – Environmental Studies

-Cornell UniversityUSA20BSc in Design and Environmental Analysis
+Cornell UniversityUSABSc in Design and Environmental Analysis

 BSc in Environmental and Sustainability Sciences

-National University of SingaporeSingapore11Bachelor of Environmental Studies
+National University of SingaporeSingaporeBachelor of Environmental Studies

-BSc Environmental Science Scope
+Career Scope After BSc Environmental Science

-There is an immense career scope in both government and private sectors for BSc Environmental Science graduates.
+There is an immense career scope in both the government and private sectors for BSc Environmental Science graduates.
 Here are the major employment areas you can explore after completing a bachelor’s in Environmental Science:

 • Urban Planning